afuma/afuma/README.md

 **303 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with hate, by Gabot ❤️
+🤖 This README.md is updated with hate, by Bicko ❤️